Why USB flash drives are helpful

 A regular quick access need in the digital age of information makes the USB Flash Drive almost a requirement even with cloud services being so commonly available.
 The portability of a USB Flash Drive makes it extremely convenient as you can carry anywhere from a few GBs to 2TB of storage on a keychain!
 Based on the Flash Memory tech that doesn't use moving parts but electronic circuits to store and retrieve information making it more durable and quick to perform its tasks.
 Although the more deletion and rewrites the drive bears the more it degrades over time.

-Available in sizes from a few MBs to 2TB!
+Available with storage starting at a few MBs up to 2TB!
 The prices keep going up along with larger storage spaces.
 The transfer speeds also vary from USB 1.0 up till USB 4.0, getting faster speeds as the versions move up the number scale.
-Major producers of the USB Flash Drive include SanDisk, Seagate Technology, Sony, Hp, Lexar, Kingston, Verbatim and Toshiba - the original creators of Flash Memory tech in the 1980s!
+Major producers of the USB Flash Drive include SanDisk, Seagate Technology, Sony, HP, Lexar, Kingston, Verbatim and Toshiba - the original creators of Flash Memory tech in the 1980s.